Mangrove Kayaking in Koh Yao Yai – What It’s Like with Kids

 5. Don’t Worry About Skill Level

 You don’t need kayaking experience.
 If you can paddle a bit and follow a guide, you’ll be fine.
-The tour is a more chill adventure than a sport.
+The tour is far more of a chill adventure than a sport.

 6. Snacks = Sanity